cert-ee/cuckoo3/docs/src/installation/dependencies.md

 ### Python dev and venv

-Python3.10-venv and Python3.10-dev arerequired to create and activate virtual environments for Cuckoo3 and VMCloak.
+Python3.10-venv and Python3.10-dev are required to create and activate virtual environments for Cuckoo3 and VMCloak.

 ```console